FSU-CS-EXPLORER-LAB/CryptMPI_2022/Benchmarks/README.md

 For more details about n-body simulations on Wikipedia: https://en.wikipedia.org/wiki/N-body_simulation

-This Benchmark originally developed by this git repo: https://github.com/prashantmishra/n_body_mpi/blob/master/simulation.c
+This Benchmark originally developed by this git repo: https://github.com/prashantmishra/n_body_mpi/blob/master/simulation.c We have provided the modified code that measures the communication time too.

 ## Installation
 To install modify MPI_INSTALLITION_DIR in Makefile and make it.